-So now you know that it's not just WordPress, but the combination of WordPress, the administrators and the users, and the e-commerce plugin/solution used on the site that determine how secure an e-commerce site is.
+So now you know that it's not just WordPress, but the combination of WordPress, the administrators, and the users, and the e-commerce plugin/solution used on the site that determines how secure an e-commerce site is.
 Let's take a look at some of the popular e-commerce solutions that you can use on top of your WordPress installations for a safe and secure online store.

 Single Vendor Store – WooCommerce

 The security of WooCommerce is beyond question.
-Its dedicated team of developers as well as volunteers around the world (because WooCommerce is open source plugin) keep it tightly secured and safe.
+Its dedicated team of developers as well as volunteers around the world (because WooCommerce is an open source plugin) keeps it tightly secured and safe.